emlevina/finite-state-machine/README.md

 # Finite State Machine by Ekaterina

 This is a React TypeScript project demonstrating the use cases of finite state machines in frontend development.
-The project consists of two main parts: the `kate-state` library and a sample application.
+The project consists of three main parts: the `kate-state` library, a sample React application and an Express server.

 ## Description